ZCHAnalytics/AWS_Python_data-centralisation/README.md

 - Extracting users and orders information as Pandas DataFrames.
 - Extracting payment cards information from a PDF document stored in an AWS S3 bucket, using tabula package.
 - Obtaining company stores data through API requests.
-- Downlaoding public information using boto3 package.
+- Downloading public information using boto3 package.
 - Extracting datetimes information for all individual company sales in a JSON file from an AWS S3 bucket.

 <a name="transform"></a>